 - 1 tablespoon flour

 - 1/4 cup brandy be generous with your measure

 - fresh parsley

-- In a deep frying pan on medium high heat, fry the chicken pieces and set aside.
+In a deep frying pan on medium high heat, melt 1 tablespoon of butter and fry the chicken pieces.
+Set aside.

-- Sauté the onions in butter until they are soft and opaque.
+Sauté the onions and mushrooms over medium high heat in 1 tablespoon of butter until they are soft and opaque.

-- Stir in the sour cream and garnish with freshly chopped parsley.
-Serve over pasta, rice or potatoes.
+Stir in the sour cream, add salt and pepper to taste.
+Garnish with freshly chopped parsley.
+Serve over egg noodles, pasta, rice or potatoes.